 The P-P AUTO trigger mode is particularly useful when observing a series of waveforms, since it is not necessary to reset the LEVEL/SLOPE control for each observation.
-Also, because of the ease of obtaining a triggered display in this mode, the P-P AUTO trigger mode can be used for most applications and the remaining modes used only for special applications or when stable triggering is not obtainable in this mode.
+Also, because of the ease of obtaining a triggered display in this mode, the P-P AUTO trigger mode can be used for most applications and the remaining modes used only for special applications.